William H. Herriman

-William Henry Herriman (7 February 1829 – 26 July 1918) was an expatriate American art collector in Rome who, on his death, left important works of art to the Metropolitan Museum of Art in New York and the Brooklyn Museum.
+William Henry Herriman (February 7, 1829 – July 26, 1918) was an American art collector.
+Active in Rome, he collected a significant amount of art which were to the Metropolitan Museum of Art in New York and the Brooklyn Museum.

 Herriman family

 William Henry Herriman was the second son (and third child) of the wealthy Brooklyn businessman and President of Long Island Bank, William S. Herriman and his wife Maria Belle Stillwell Frecke/Freeke.
-William H. married Elizabeth Herriman née Wyckoff (23 April 1834 – 5 May 1910).
+William H. married Elizabeth Herriman née Wyckoff (April 23, 1834 – May 5, 1910).

 His sister was Caroline Herriman Polhemus (died 1906), the wife of Henry Ditmas Polhemus.
 After his death, she founded the Polhemus Memorial Clinic, the first "skyscraper hospital", in honour of her late husband, who had served as the Regent of Long Island College Hospital (LICH) from 1872 until his death in 1895.
 She also founded the Herriman Home in Monsey, Rockland County.

 Life in Rome

 Herriman and his wife first lived in Brooklyn, New York, but moved to Rome in 1865.
 Their friend, Maitland Armstrong, said of them: "They exercised a quiet and generous hospitality in their delightful apartment, and were among the best friends the American artists had, for they bought their pictures, befriended them in their need, nursed them in sickness, and lent them money when they were hard up.
 Mr. Herriman was a wise collector, not only of pictures but of all sorts of rare objects of art."